This article was updated in June 2024.

 A recession hurts your competition, too

-According to JungleScout’s 2022 Amazon Advertising Report, return on ad spend decreased sharply in 2021.
-If you’ve consistently invested in various Amazon advertising campaigns, you’ve likely felt this effect in recent years.
-Competition for “page one” listings continues to increase, which often cuts into your return on ad spend.
+According to JungleScout’s 2022 Amazon Advertising Report, return on advertising costs decreased sharply in 2021.
+If you’ve consistently invested in various Amazon marketing and Amazon advertising campaigns, you’ve likely felt this effect in recent years.
+Competition for “page one” Amazon sponsored product ads continues to increase, which often cuts into your return on ad spend.
 But it’s important to remember that Amazon ad spending, when executed correctly, still returns far more than you put in.

 Since it doesn’t provide the immediate revenue influx of years ago, it’s a natural reaction to turn off campaigns when times get tough.
 But remember, your competition is feeling the pinch as well.
-A recession can often play out as a war of attrition, and this is almost certainly the case in ecommerce.
+A recession can often play out as a war of attrition, and this is almost certainly the case in eCommerce.
 If consumers spend less, there will be less room to survive for listings after page one.
-This is the perfect time to step up your Amazon ad game and take market share.
-By maintaining or even increasing your ad spend, you can steal valuable search traffic and sales from your competitors.
+This is the perfect time to step up your Amazon ad game and take market share by driving brand awareness and reaching new potential customers.
+By maintaining or even increasing your ad spend, you can steal valuable search traffic and sales from your competitors with ad groups.

 This will not be the first recession or valley in consumer spending.
 But history tells us that cutting marketing spend is a mistake in a difficult economy.
-If you can strategize your ad spending and content, you can find new customers, solve their problems, and build stronger loyalty to your store or brand.
+If you can strategize your Amazon advertising costs and content, you can find new potential customers, solve their problems, and build stronger brand awareness and loyalty to your store.

 Test, measure, and optimize before you cut marketing spend